Choose a different diagrams.net UI theme

 Change the editor theme via the diagrams.net menu

 - Select File > Extras in the diagrams.net menu.

-- Choose Kennedy, Minimal, Atlas, or Dark.
-To use the new Sketch style, see the description below.
+- Choose Kennedy, Minimal, Atlas, Dark, or Sketch (a whiteboard-style theme).

 - Reload the diagrams.net editor to start using your select UI theme.

-Please visit Github to leave feedback about the sketch and minimal UI themes and help guide their development.
+Please visit GitHub to leave feedback about the Sketch and Minimal editor themes and help guide their development.

 Tip: If you are new to diagramming, read the introduction to the diagrams.net editor that looks at all the various important elements.

 The Kennedy UI theme, named after the Google UI, is the default style for diagrams.net, and shows the menu, toolbar, file name, language selector, fixed panels either side and diagram pages below the drawing canvas.